 Item Description Allow File Processing Select this check box if you want the user or role to be able to perform file processing on the file.
 If selected, then the user has access to file processing features, including the File Processing button on the menu and the File Processing task pane.
 The related control sheets will also be visible to the user.
 If this check box is not selected, then the user cannot perform file processing actions and cannot see the related menu items, task panes, or control sheets.
 This option should only be granted in special situations.
 Normally, end users do not perform file processing in plan files.
 Apply settings to Select one of the following to determine the plan files that this permission set applies to: All Plan Files: The configured permissions apply to all plan files in the file group.
 Filtered Plan Files: The configured permissions apply to a subset of plan files in the file group, as defined using a filter.
 For more information on defining a plan file filter, see Defining plan file filters.
-Interacts with Process Management This option specifies whether this permission set interacts with plan file processes in process management (or the legacy workflow feature).
+Interacts with Process This option specifies whether this permission set interacts with plan file processes.
 It is enabled by default for users, and disabled by default for roles.
-Enabling this option has the following effects, for plan files covered by this permission set: When a user is a step owner in a plan file process, their plan file permissions will be "elevated" as needed to complete the current process task.
-For example, the user will be elevated to Read/Write and Allow Save Data for an Edit Plan File step.
-If this option is not enabled, then the user's permissions will be left as is, which may result in the user being unable to complete the process task.
+Management Enabling this option has the following effects, for plan files covered by this permission set: If the access level of the permission set is No Access, the permission set will still be considered for step ownership when the user is directly assigned as the step owner.
+If "interacts" is disabled, then the permission set is only considered if the access level is at least Read Only.
 If the ownership assignment is through a role, enabling this option tells the process to consider this permission set when evaluating which role members should be step owners.
-If this option is not enabled, then this permission set will be ignored by the plan file process.
+If this option is not enabled, then this permission set will be ignored by the plan file process when evaluating the role permission.
 For more information, see Configuring plan file security for use with plan file processes.